gvwilson/fiction/voyage/index.md

-Daanimo's Daanima moderated its debates; despite (or perhaps because of) his frequent drunkenness, he was a fearless orator, and would heap mounds of humorous abuse on anyone who dared sully "his" debating chamber with a boring, self-contradictory, or disingenuous speech<span class="sidenote">D.'s Daanima paid most of the fines he imposed on himself for intemperate language in notes, as he was invariably penniless.
+Daanimo's Daanima moderated its debates; despite (or perhaps because of) his frequent drunkenness, he was a fearless orator, and would heap mounds of humorous abuse on anyone who dared sully "his" debating chamber with a boring, self-contradictory, or disingenuous speech<span class="note">D.'s Daanima paid most of the fines he imposed on himself for intemperate language in notes, as he was invariably penniless.
 He took great care to record the exact words used in each infraction, often referring to them as his "little pearls".
 Taverneers accepted